Hegelim/realtimebidding/Online_Bidding_Algorithm_Literature_Review.md

 11. *Information Disclosure in Real-Time Bidding  Advertising Markets* - Find equilibrium information disclosure strategies for  publishers in a RTB impression auction game.
 It shows information disclosure is profitable for publishers (142).
 12. *Optimal Real-Time Bidding for Display Advertising* - Design an optimal bidding strategy for DSP.
 13. *Optimal Real-Time Bidding Strategies* - Design an optimal bidding strategy for DSP.
+14. *Real-time Bidding for Online Advertising: Measurement and Analysis* - Analyze the behavior of RTB including bids' distributions, daily pacing, periodic patterns, etc through data.
+15. *Predicting Winning Price in Real Time Bidding with Censored Data* - learn the winning price, in the aspect of a DSP, with historical RTB bids and to deal with the problem of various winning price censoring at the same time.

+## Closely related articles

+1. Optimal Auctions
+2. Optimal Auction Design
+3. Reserve Prices in Internet Advertising Auctions: A Field Experiment
+4. An Empirical Study of Reserve Price Optimisation in Real-Time Bidding
+5. Multiple Linear Regression with Kalman Filter for Predicting End Prices of Online  Auctions
+6. Real-time Bidding for Online Advertising: Measurement and Analysis
+7. Learning Algorithms for Second-Price Auctions with Reserve
+8. Information Disclosure in Real-Time Bidding  Advertising Markets
+9. Predicting the final prices of online auction items
+10. Predicting Winning Price in Real Time Bidding with Censored Data

 ## Terminology